 - Logical modelling of (inter) cellular networks for biotechnology and personalised medicine, 15-26 August 2022 at NTNU, by Martin Kuiper.

 - Genome sequencing technologies, assembly, variant calling and statistical genomics, Week 42 with exam in week 47, 2022 (tentative) at UiO by Torbjørn Rognes.

 - MOL8008 – Bioinformatics Methods for next Generation Sequencing Analysis, 3-7 October, project November 2022(tentative) at NTNU by Morten Beck Rye.

 - Modern methods for analyzing survival and time to event data, 5-9 December 2022 at the University of Oslo, by Morten Valberg.

-- Prediction (in molecular biology), January/February 2020 (tba) at University of Oslo, by Manuela Zucknick.
+- Prediction (in molecular biology), February/March 2020 (tba) at the University of Oslo, by Manuela Zucknick

 Would you like to organise a NORBIS course?
 We welcome proposals for new or existing courses, please view this page for more information about our courses and how to prepare one.

 Please find a list of our past courses here.
 Some of these may be repeated on a two-year basis.